Shopify/polaris/polaris.shopify.com/content/components/text-field.md

       Whenever possible, validate input as soon as merchants have finished interacting with a field (but not before).
-If a field already has an error, validate and remove errors as merchants type so they can immediately see when an error has been fixed.undefinedundefined
+If a field already has an error, validate and remove errors as merchants type so they can immediately see when an error has been fixed.
   - fileName: text-field-with-separate-validation-error.tsx
     title: Text field with separate validation error
     description: >-
       Use to let merchants know when their text field input is invalid in the context of a group of form inputs that the text field depends on.To render an invalid text field and its validation error separately:
-  - fileName: disabled-text-field.tsx
+  - fileName: text-field-disabled.tsx
     title: Disabled text field
     description: >-
       Use to show that a textfield is not available for interaction.
 Most often